Annual Renewal - Denturists

 If you are resigning your denturist registration, please send your notice of resignation to registration@oralhealthbc.ca.

 The QAP cycle for denturists typically follows a one-year cycle and was previously in progress from April 1, 2023, to March 31, 2024.
 To comply with the BCCOHP bylaws that came into place upon amalgamation of oral health regulatory colleges, QAP cycles must align with the calendar year.
-To adjust for this, the QAP cycle has been temporarily changed as follows:
+To adjust for this, the QAP cycle was temporarily changed as follows:

 Corporations